dalibo/pandocker/tests/expected/dokuwiki/syntax.dokuwiki.md

 ## Syntax Plugins

-DokuWiki\'s syntax can be extended by [Plugins](https://www.dokuwiki.org/plugins).
+DokuWiki's syntax can be extended by [Plugins](https://www.dokuwiki.org/plugins).
 How the installed plugins are used is described on their appropriate description pages.
 The following syntax plugins are available in this particular DokuWiki